-(Added by Ordinance No. 183448, effective July 1, 2010.)
+(Added by Ordinance No. 183448; Amended by Ordinance Nos.
+186712 and 186744, effective September 5, 2014.)

-- A. The purpose of this section is to reduce the costs of developing permanent affordable housing by waiving system development charges for qualified affordable housing developments.
-This section advances a Council-recognized public policy goal to provide for a diversity of housing types to meet the needs of the citizens of the City. - B. The City will exempt qualified affordable housing developments from paying all or part of system development charges required by this Code.
+- A. The purpose of this Section is to reduce the costs of developing permanent affordable housing by exempting system development charges for qualified affordable housing developments.
+This section advances a Council-recognized public policy goal to provide for a diversity of housing types to meet the needs of the citizens of the City. - B. The City will exempt qualified affordable housing developments from paying all or part of system development charges required by Code.
 The Applicant must apply for exemptions under this Section prior to the date the City issues the permit on the new development.
-The City may reject applications received after the date of the first occupancy permit.
 Where new development consists of only part of one or more of the uses described in this section, only that portion of the development that qualifies under this Section is eligible for an exemption.
 The balance of the new development that does not qualify for any exemption under this Section is subject to system development charges to the full extent authorized by Code or general ordinance.
-The Applicant has the burden to prove entitlement to exemptions so requested. - C. To obtain the exemption, the applicant must present to the City, at the time of Application, documentation from Portland Development Commission that the development qualifies for the exemption pursuant to this Chapter.
-Applicant must also pay an administration fee per unit on rental and/or owner-occupied units as determined by the Portland Housing Bureau. - D. The City shall calculate exemptions in the manner authorized for calculating system development charges rented and owner-occupied residential properties.
+The Applicant has the burden to prove entitlement to exemptions so requested. - C. To obtain the exemption, the applicant must present to the City, at the time of Application, documentation from Portland Housing Bureau that the development qualifies for the exemption pursuant to this Chapter.
+Applicant must also pay an

+- administration fee per unit on rental and/or owner-occupied units as determined by the Portland Housing Bureau. - D. The City shall calculate exemptions in the manner authorized for calculating system development charges for rented and owner-occupied residential properties.
 Non-residential properties or the non-residential portion of mixed-use developments are not eligible for exemptions provided by this Section. - E. The City shall require the recording of real property covenants in the deed records for properties receiving exemptions under this Section in order to ensure compliance, or to provide remedies for failure to restrict units, or both.
-Deed restrictions may be used by the Portland Development Commission in order to restrict sale prices and rents charged for exempt units, or to provide remedies for failure to restrict units, or both.

-- F. Applicants shall meet the following affordable housing qualifications to be exempt from paying all or a portion of system development charges: - 1. - a.
+Deed restrictions may be used by the Portland Housing Bureau in order to restrict sale prices and rents charged for exempt units, or to provide remedies for failure to restrict units, or both. - F. Applicants shall meet the following affordable housing qualifications to be exempt from paying all or a portion of system development charges: - 1.
+Affordability. - a.
 For purposes of this Section, "affordable" for rental housing means that the rent and expenses associated with occupancy such as utilities or fees, does not exceed 30 percent of the gross household income at the level of the rent restrictions. - b.
-"Affordable" for ownership units means affordable to households earning at or below 100 percent of area median income and shall be sold to persons or households whose incomes are at or below 100 percent of area median family income for a family of four as determined annually for the Portland Metropolitan Area by the U.S. Department of Housing and Urban Development as adjusted upward for a household of more than four persons. - 2.
-Rental Units: The units receiving an exemption shall be affordable to households earning 60 percent or less of area median family income at time of occupancy and shall be leased, rented or made available on a continuous basis to persons or households whose incomes are 60 percent or less of area median family income, as adjusted by household size and as determined by the U.S. Department of Housing and Urban Development for the Portland Metropolitan Area.
-Such units shall remain affordable for a period of 60 years. - 3.
-Owner-Occupied Units. - a.
-The units receiving an exemption shall be affordable to households earning at or below 100 percent of area median income and shall be sold to persons or households whose incomes are at or below 100 percent of area median family income for a family of four as determined annually for the Portland Metropolitan Area by the U.S. Department of Housing and Urban Development adjusted upward for a household larger than four persons; and - b.
-The units fall within the price limit as provided by Section 3.102.090 D.
+"Affordable" for ownership units means affordable to households earning at or below 100 percent of area median income and shall be sold to persons or households whose incomes are at or below 100 percent of area median family income for a family of four as determined annually for the Portland Metropolitan Area by the U.S. Department of Housing and Urban Development as adjusted upward for a household of more than four persons.